EngyNasr/MSE-Benchmark/Results/OAEI2022/OAEI2022_results.md

 | LogMapLight |         67        |   0.851   | 0.189  | 0.309      |   83     |
 | Matcha   |            6         |   0.000   | 0.000  | 0.000      |   15     |

-The second test case evaluates matching systems to find correspondences between the large BFO-based MaterialInformation to the mid-sized MatOnto which does not base on an upper level ontology.
+The second test case evaluates matching systems to find correspondences between the large-sized MaterialInformation to the mid-sized and BFO-based MatOnto which does not base on an upper level ontology.
 In comparison to the first test case, two of the four evaluated systems (A-LIOn, Matcha) need much longer to calculate the alignment, suprisingly two of them are even quicker (LogMap, LogMapLight).
 A-LIOn finds a large number of correspondences, hence has the highest recall of the evaluated systems, but 100 of the 163 found correspondences are incorrect which results in a moderate F1-measure of 0.271 at a rather slow calculation time of over 3 minutes.
 LogMap stands out again for its very fast computation time of only 3s at a high precision of 0.881.
 Since LogMap found only 59 correct correspondences out of the 302 reference correspondences, the recall is rather low but the F1-measure is still the highest of the tested systems.
 LogMapLight is 80s slower, finds the same amount of correspondences with 2 additional false positives, so results in a slightly lower overall F1-measure than LogMap.
 Matcha finds 6 wrong correspondences, where classes are matched to object properties again.

 ### Third Test Case